The Tight Spanning Ratio of the Rectangle Delaunay Triangulation: Bounding the Spanning Ratio

 \section{Bounding the Spanning Ratio}

-To upperbound the spanning ratio between any two vertices $u$ and $v$, we consider the sequence of triangles $T_1, T_2, ..., T_k$ intersecting with line segment $uv$.
+To show an upper bound on the spanning ratio between any two vertices $u$ and $v$, we consider the sequence of triangles $T_1, T_2, ..., T_k$ intersecting with line segment $uv$.
 The order of this sequence is determined by the order in which these triangles are encountered when following $uv$ from $u$ to $v$ (as shown in Figure~\ref{fig:triangles}).
-Each triangle except $T_1$ and $T_k$ intersects the interior of $uv$ twice.
+The boundary of each triangle except $T_1$ and $T_k$ intersects the interior of $uv$ twice.
 Hence, we can define the last line segment of $T_i$ ($1 \le i < k$) that intersects $uv$ as the line segment involved in the second intersection.
 We use $h_i$ and $l_i$ to denote the endpoints of the last line segment of $T_i$, where $h_i$ is the endpoint above $uv$ and $l_i$ is the endpoint below $uv$.
 Since all $T_i$ are triangles, we have that for every $T_i$ and $T_{i+1}$, either $l_i = l_{i+1}$ or $h_i = h_{i+1}$.
-We also define $h_0 = l_0 = u$, $l_k = l_{k-1}$, and $h_k = v$.
+We also define $h_0 = l_0 = u$, $l_k = h_k = v$.

 Each triangle $T_i$ also has an associated rectangle $R_i$: the scaled translate of $R$ that has the three vertices of $T_i$ on its boundary.
 For ease of reference, we use W (west), N (north), E (east), and S (south) to refer to the four sides of a rectangle.
 We also use these sides to classify an edge, for example, if an endpoint of an edge lies on the W side of $R_i$ and the other endpoint lies on the N side of $R_i$, we call the edge a WN edge.
 We also define $u$ to be on the E side of $R_0$ (not associated with any triangle), as this will simplify some of the lemma statements.